lawkng/magento-demo/README.md

-I (Lawrence) currently work with a senior Magento developer, who takes care of many backend modules/extensions/customisations while I work on styling the site.
+I (Lawrence Ng) currently work with a senior Magento developer, who takes care of many backend modules/extensions/customisations while I work on styling the site.
 But I was once asked the question - "what can you do by yourself?"
 Below is my answer.

 PURPOSE of this Magento demo store: